pulsar-edit/documentation/docs/behind-pulsar/scoped-settings.md

 ## Scope Descriptors

-A scope descriptor is an [Object](https://atom.io/docs/api/latest/ScopeDescriptor) <!--TODO: There is currently no Pulsar API doc so this is being left for the time being-->
-that wraps an `Array` of `String`s.
+A scope descriptor is an [Object](/api/pulsar/latest/ScopeDescriptor/) that wraps an `Array` of `String`s.
 The Array describes a path from the root of the syntax tree to a token including _all_ scope names for the entire path.